AdobeDocs/campaign-classic.en/help/message-center/using/message-center-processing-time.md

 >[!NOTE]
 >
->The warning (orange) and alert (red) indicator thresholds can be configured in Adobe Campaign deployment assistant.
+>The warning (orange) and alert (red) indicator thresholds can be configured in Adobe Campaign deployment wizard.
 Refer to [Monitor thresholds](../../message-center/using/additional-configurations.md#monitoring-thresholds).